 Add a Protease inhibitor to the radioimmunoprecipitation assay buffer to protect proteins [1].
 Place plates containing radioimmunoprecipitation assay in a shaker for 30 minutes [2].

 Talent adding buffer to protect proteins.
+(3 columns on the 96-well plate, were plated, and this should be carried out for all columns for a total of two plates)

 Talent placing the plates in the shaker.